kofoworola-e/DSS/Clustering/README.md

 ### **Applications of Clustering**

-- **Customer Segmentation**: Grouping customers based on purchasing behavior to tailor marketing strategies.
+- **Customer Segmentation**: Grouping customers based on purchasing behaviour to tailor marketing strategies.
 - **Anomaly Detection**: Identifying unusual data points that do not fit well into any cluster.
-- **Data Summarization**: Reducing the complexity of data by grouping similar items together.
+- **Data Summarization**: Reducing the complexity of data by grouping similar items.

 ### Key Learning Resources

 Here are some valuable resources that have guided my learning process:

-1. **[Clustering Basics and Practical Applications](https://github.com/Kofoworola13/ML-For-Beginners/tree/main/5-Clustering)**: This GitHub repository contains a comprehensive set of materials and code examples for understanding clustering techniques.
+1. **[Clustering Basics and Practical Applications](https://github.com/microsoft/ML-For-Beginners/tree/main/5-Clustering)**: This GitHub repository contains a comprehensive set of materials and code examples for understanding clustering techniques.
 It’s been instrumental in my learning process.

 2. **[Microsoft Learn: Train and Evaluate Cluster Models](https://learn.microsoft.com/en-us/training/modules/train-evaluate-cluster-models/)**: A detailed module from Microsoft Learn that offers in-depth tutorials and exercises on training and evaluating clustering models.
 It’s been a key resource for practical insights and hands-on practice.

-3. **[Clustering Challenge Notebook](https://github.com/Kofoworola13/ml-basics/blob/master/challenges/04%20-%20Clustering%20Challenge.ipynb)**: This Jupyter notebook contains an assignment task that I’ve worked on, showcasing my approach to solving clustering challenges.
+3. **[Clustering Challenge Notebook](https://github.com/MicrosoftDocs/ml-basics/blob/master/challenges/04%20-%20Clustering%20Challenge.ipynb)**: This Jupyter notebook contains an assignment task that I’ve worked on, showcasing my approach to solving clustering challenges.
 It includes problem statements, code implementations, and results.

 ## What’s Next?